 Other information about probation comes from the Connecticut Department of Adult Probation’s frequently asked questions website.

 Below you can find some frequently asked questions about violation of probation.

 What Happens After I Violate Probation?

-Violations of probation hearings get governed by state statute (C.G.S. § 53a-32).
-You can have a hearing and an attorney as a result of your violation.
+Violations of probation hearings are governed by state statute (C.G.S. § 53a-32).
+You can have a hearing and an attorney to represent you as a result of your violation.
 Before your hearing you should be aware that:

-- You will get arraigned for the violation of probation and a judge may decide to increase or decrease your bond for release. § 53a-32(b).
+- You will be arraigned for the violation of probation and a judge may decide to increase or decrease your bond for release § 53a-32(b).